 Be Mindful, Present And Record Everything

 The Adventurists Mongol Rally is going to flash before your eyes.
 There was one day where we went through 4 countries in one day (OK, yes, it was in Europe) but still, this ‘holiday’ is not a chance to take your merry old time.
-Realistically, you’ve only got 2 months maximum to get from Russia to the UK before the Adventurists start collecting dust and tear the finish line down.
+Realistically, you’ve only got 2 months maximum to get from the UK to Russia (check out some awesome top travel tips for this awesome country here) before the Adventurists start collecting dust and tear the finish line down.

 Taking the southern route is going to mean you’re going to have to go way faster, but for us it was worth it to see that part of the world.
 To really enjoy this experience, you’re going to have to be mindful, present in the moment and record everything through video, pictures and diaries because it’s just so bloody fast.
 Too fast.